Plan to join your colleagues in beautiful Boston for the 2017 AAR & SBL Annual Meetings.

 Several online publications are available for viewing or download, including the Career Guide published by the AAR's Committee on the Status of Racial and Ethnic Minorities in the Profession, and the Guidelines for Teaching About Religion in K-12 Public Schools in the U.S., published by the AAR's Task Force on Religion in the Schools.
 E-Bulletins are a membership benefit.

 Do you have a product or message that would appeal to AAR members?
-The many AAR advertising and marketing opportunities availabile provide highly productive ways to inform religious studies professionals.
-Contact Chrissy Donovan at email@example.com.
+The many AAR advertising and marketing opportunities available provide highly productive ways to inform religious studies professionals.
+Contact Jane Smith at firstname.lastname@example.org.